Continuing Education at VTS

 We are a vibrant community with a deep desire to explore scripture, theology, liturgy and spirituality in the Christian tradition.
 Our students are ecumenical, ordained and lay, and bring diverse understandings of our faith.
 They join us to inform their faith and ministries into their congregations and communities as well as for personal enrichment.
 We look forward to welcoming new faces and greeting returning students.
 Instructors

 Our instructors are drawn from Virginia Theological Seminary's faculty and adjuncts.
-Each brings a deep knowledge and expertise in their area of study with many published authors and presentors at conferences and workshops.
+Each brings a deep knowledge and expertise in their area of study with many published authors and presenters at conferences and workshops.

-For an optimum learning environment, all students are encouraged to complete assigned readings for class discussions, to participate in discussions, and to complete projects, etc. VTS does not provide any form of credit from the completion of continuing education classes.
-If you are interested in receiving CEUs, please contact us.Class Locations
+For an optimum learning environment, all students are encouraged to complete assigned readings for class discussions, to participate in discussions, and to complete projects, etc. If you are interested in receiving CEUs, please contact us.Class Locations

 Registration and Payment

-First-time students and returning students may register for these classes through the links provided for each class.
+(unless otherwise specified).
 Students may enroll in more than one class at one time if desired.
-The fee for each Evening Class is listed on its online registration site.
+The fee for each program is listed on its online registration site.
 Payment is due by credit card at the time of registration.

 Bishop Payne Library Access

-Students enrolled in evening classes needing library access may be granted library privileges at the instructor’s request.
-They may check-out books, use course textbooks that are on reserve and access the online catalogues.
-Students check-in at the front desk to receive a library card.
-The BPL staff are knowledgeable and willing to assist students.Hospitality
+is open to the wider community.
+Students enrolled in classes needing library access may be granted privileges to the Bishop Payne Library at the instructor’s request.
+The BPL staff are knowledgeable and willing to assist library patrons.Hospitality

-The Flamingo Cafe is located on the lower level of Addison Academic Center where you may enjoy free drip coffee and tea or purchase snacks and expresso beverages.
-Students gather there before classes and during breaks.
+), which is located at the corner of Trotter Road and Wilmer Lane.
+There you may enjoy free drip coffee and tea or purchase snacks and espresso beverages.
+Students often gather there before classes and during breaks.
+On Campus Housing